Introduction

 Location – International

 Tayla Horn, a designer originally from South Africa and now based in London, has dedicated her studies to rethinking the fundamentals of textiles.
-Her exploration delves into challenging traditional building blocks of textile design, leveraging the skills to first understand existing structures deeply and then to reinvent them thoughtfully.
-She established her atelier with a central focus on an unconventional approach to both material quality and lifespan, pushing boundaries in sustainable and innovative textile practices.
+From the outset, her exploration has centred on challenging traditional building blocks of textile design, allowing her to deeply understand existing structures before ultimately reinventing them with intention and care.
+Through this approach, she has developed a practice rooted in both technical knowledge and visionary reinterpretation.

 Background